ibmresearchuk/emerging-technology-workshops/workshop-design/introduction.md

 * The chance to try out Design Thinking.

 ## Output
 The output can vary based on client needs and the type of solution arrived at.
-Typical outputs include: a statement of the solution, a workflow describing how the user will make use the solution, a prototype or mockup.
+Typical outputs include: a statement of the solution, a workflow describing how the user will make use of the solution, a prototype or mockup.

 ## How many client participants can there be
 1-12